Harmajabb/portfolio-tatooine_interim/README.md

-# Tatooine Inter·im - 24h Challenge Project
+# Tatooine Interim - 24h Challenge Project

 This project was created during a **24-hour team challenge** at the Wild Code School.
 Working in a team of six, we built a fictional recruitment agency set in the Star Wars universe: **Tatooine Interim** - matching clients with unconventional job opportunities… even if some of the clients are already dead.